decretist/Dissertation/Chapter4/chapter4.md

 by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[^pca9]

-The results, however, of running principal component analysis (PCA) after removing the enumerated questions from the cases statements (all other samples remaining unchanged) are inconclusive, with PC1 under 10% for both the three- and four-way comparisons.
-(See Figures 4 and 5 below.)
-This probably because at 1,618 words, the Gratian0 *sine questionibus* sample is too far under the approximately 2,500-word minimum recommended for analysis of Latin prose.
+Running principal component analysis (PCA) after removing the enumerated questions from the cases statements (leaving all other samples unchanged) is not, however, a viable approach, because at 1,618 words, a Gratian0 *sine questionibus* sample would be too far under the approximately 2,500-word minimum recommended for analysis of Latin prose.

 The remaining alternative is to edit the list of function words used by stylo to conduct its analysis so that it excludes individual words